- Reichsburg Castle, Cochem

 Day 3 Koblenz to Zell

 Koblenz has a rich history spanning two millennia, and its past is reflected in a wealth of monuments and historic buildings.
 The city is situated at the exact point where the Rhine and Moselle meet, and the city's name means 'merging of the rivers'.
-Explore the city this morning, or perhaps visit the Festung Ehrenbreitstein, a citadel built by the Prussians between 1816 and 1832.
+Explore the city this morning, or perhaps visit the Festung Ehrenbreitstein, a citadel built by the Prussians between 1816 and 1832, on an optional excursion.
 Later, sail along the tranquil Moselle to Zell, savouring panoramic views of exquisite vineyards along the way.

 The Prussians constructed Festung Ehrenbreitstein in the early 19th century.
 Ride in a cable car up to the fortress with time to explore, then take a guided walk around the old city of Koblenz where you can admire the elegant architecture.